Updated: 6 August 2026 by Sylwia (MyCrochetory)

 - The scarf is worked back and forth, in rows.

-- You can make this scarf as long as you like by adding or substracting pattern repeats.
+- Make it as long as you like by adding or removing pattern repeats.

 STITCHES & ABBREVIATIONS (US TERMS):